DHTMLX/docs-suite/docs/pagination/api/pagination_pagesize_config.md

 # pageSize

-@short: optional, the number of items displayed per page of the related widget
+@short: Optional.
+The number of items displayed per page of the related widget

 @signature: {'pageSize?: number;'}